learnk8s/knote-js/01_writing_a_note_taking_app.md

 1. [Uploading the container image to a container registry](#uploading-the-container-image-to-a-container-registry)
 1. [Recap and next steps](#recap-and-next-steps)

-## Knote — a note taking app
+## Knote — a note-taking app

-The essential ingredient to learn how to deploy and scale applications in Kubernetes is the application itself.
+The essential ingredient to learning how to deploy and scale applications in Kubernetes is the application itself.

 As you'll learn throughout this course, **mastering Kubernetes doesn't guarantee that you have zero incidents in production.**